ska-sa/katsdpcontim/README.rst

 Any resulting images will be stored in AIPS disks described in `AIPS Disk Setup`_.

+See `Bill Cotton's Continuum Imaging Pipeline Parameters`_ for details on suitable parameters for running the pipeline.

 Inspecting , Viewing and Exporting data in ObitTalk
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~